10xJosh/JoshsPomodoroTimer/README.md

 To install, simply copy the repo or download the .exe thats found in the repo!
 Feel free to leave any comments or concerns!

-(For those that are curious)Key Takeaways:
+<h2>Learning Takeaways (For those that are curious):</h2>

  - UI elements such as labels cant be updated if a method is changing it on a seperate thread.
 Use labelname.Dispatcher.BeginInvoke(new Action(() => {//code goes here};); to get around this.

 - Becareful Instantiating a form object, they can lead to memory leaks